fhstp/UnityImport3D/README.md

 Imports a scene's node-structure and geometry.
 Materials and textures are not imported yet.

+## Targets

+Import3D uses the C-library [Assimp](https://github.com/assimp/assimp)
+internally.
+Because of this, not all target devices are supported out of the box as binaries for these platforms have to built and included in the package.

+Currently Import3D supports the following platforms:

+- Windows

 ## Installation

 Best way to install is via [OpenUPM](https://openupm.com/)